rcaferati/react-awesome-slider/README.md

 ### Fold-out animation recipe with CSS Modules

 Checkout more recipes on the styled folder.
+For more animation recipes check out the [styled folder](https://github.com/rcaferati/react-awesome-slider/tree/master/src/styled).

 ```jsx
 import AwesomeSlider from 'react-awesome-slider';